NumerousCryo123/Thesis/README.md

 ## 🏃 How to Run the Code

-1. Open NEURON and load the desired `.hoc` file (e.g., `mosinit.hoc`).
+1. Download entire codebase to a location on your computer and unzip.
-2. Use the GUI to **start simulations** and visualize membrane potentials.
+2. Open command terminal for windows and then cd to the place you have saved.
-3. For dual-signal heterodyning experiments, run `axonA.hoc`.
+3. Run nrnivmodl.
-4. Analyze results using NEURON tools or export data for **FFT analysis**.
+4. Run mosinit.hoc or nrnguimosinit.hoc